edwinwebb/three-seed/README.md

 [Online Demo](http://edwinwebb.github.io/three-seed/)

 ## Install
 Before you begin, make sure your comfortable with terminal commands and have [Node and NPM installed](https://www.npmjs.com/get-npm).
+You'll also want a text editor.

 ### Install with Git
 In terminal clone the project into a directory of your choice then delete the git folder to start fresh.